-To confirm this is a decomposition reaction and not combustion, the flask in Method B could be flushed with nitrogen gas from a cylinder (if available) before the reaction is started.
+To confirm this is a decomposition reaction and not combustion, the flask in method B could be flushed with nitrogen gas from a cylinder (if available) before the reaction is started.
 The reaction is unaffected.

-Evidence for the formation of the invisible gas (nitrogen) could be obtained by replacing the wool plug with a loose sandwich of wool and silica gel granules to absorb any steam – see diagram above.
+Evidence for the formation of the invisible gas (nitrogen) could be obtained by replacing the wool plug with a loose sandwich of wool and silica gel granules to absorb any steam – see the diagram above.
 Weigh the flask before and after the reaction.
 A mass loss will indicate that a gas has been lost, although it is difficult to ensure that no steam escapes as well.

 © Nuffield Foundation and the Royal Society of Chemistry